 Mike Higgins, a real estate investor, says, “Partners are a great way to start with no money or little money.
 They can bring a TON of value and hard work to a relationship if you lack the funds.”

 Sbeih agrees with Higgins saying, “If your funds are limited, try teaming up with family and friends to raise money.
 Initially, starting small means that you will give away most of your profits.
-But you will learn everything you need to know in order to realize larger profits down the line.”
+But you will learn everything you need to know to realize larger profits down the line.”

 Help goes beyond just the financials, as Taylor points out.